 We must continue to attract, retain and grow the number of skilled and reliable service professionals who can provide services across Angi Inc. platforms and caregivers who can provide care-related services through the Care.com platform.
 If we do not offer innovative products and services that resonate with consumers, service professionals, subscribers and caregivers generally, as well as provide service professionals and caregivers with an attractive return on their marketing and advertising investments, the number of service professionals and caregivers affiliated with Angi Inc. and Care.com platforms, respectively, would decrease.
-Any such decreases would result in smaller and less diverse networks and directories of service professionals and caregivers, which could adversely impact our business, financial condition and results of operations.
+Any such decreases would result in smaller and less diverse networks and directories of service professionals and caregivers, and in turn, decreases in service requests, pre-priced bookings and directory searches, as well as subscriber requests for caregivers, which could adversely impact our business, financial condition and results of operations.